hirotakan/MessagePacker/README.md

 ## License

-ImageTransition is released under the MIT license.
+MessagePacker is released under the MIT license.
 See [LICENSE](https://github.com/hirotakan/MessagePacker/blob/master/LICENSE) for details.